Troubleshooting

 in.

 Doltgres strives to be 100% Postgres compatible.
-If you run a query that works in Postgres but does not work in Doltgres, it is a Doltgres bug and you should submit an issue.
+If you run a query that works in Postgres but does not work in Doltgres, it is a Doltgres bug and you should .
 You can dump your Doltgres database using the pg_dump

 tool and import the resulting file into Doltgres.
 Then test the query you think should work using any Postgres client.